ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/tuesday/project_setup.md

     zcat I894_S90_L006_R1_001.fastq.gz | head -4

+Note the header lines (1st and 3rd line) and sequence and quality lines (2nd and 4th) in each 4-line fastq block.
 Then, copy and paste the sequence line into the following command (replace [sequence] with the line):

     echo -n [sequence] | wc -c